 What is MetalPhoto Used For?

-Choosing the right material for MetalPhoto nameplates is pretty simple: there’s only one choice.
+Choosing the right material for MetalPhoto nameplates is pretty simple because there’s only one choice.
 The special photosensitive aluminum is the only substrate capable of using the process.

 There are various material finishes to choose from for aesthetic purposes.
 Some examples include satin, matte, glossy.
-In addition, there are color options: blue, orange, red, green, copper, gold, etc.
+In addition, there are background color options: blue, orange, red, green, copper, and gold.

 Another benefit to photo anodization is the ability to add barcodes and QR Codes.
 This is a huge addition due to the versatility tracking codes bring.
 Organizations around the world rely on metal barcode labels for asset tracking and inventory management.
-For example, military organizations utilize IUID and UID tags to optimize their usage and accurately track their assets.
+For example, the US military organizations utilize UID tags to optimize their usage and accurately track their assets.